Cheese (speedrunner)

-Allan Alvarez (born February 26, 1995), more commonly known as cheese (originally cheese05 until 2018), is a Venezuelan-born Trinidadian-Spanish speedrunner and podcaster known for his Super Mario 64 records.
+Allan Alvarez (born February 26, 1995), better known as cheese (originally cheese05 until 2018), is a Venezuelan-born Trinidadian-Spanish speedrunner and podcaster known for his Super Mario 64 (1996) records.

 Personal life

 Allan Alvarez was born on February 26, 1995, in Venezuela.
 Alvarez moved to Trinidad when he was two years old.
 His parents divorced early in his life, which proved to be difficult for Alvarez in his speedrunning endeavors, as his step-father was not supportive at first.
 This has since changed.
 Alvarez now describes his step-father as someone he can recognize as his real father and someone who has taught him in life how to be persistent and disciplined at whichever craft he wants to pursue.
 He always was a very strict and tough figure towards Alvarez, but Alvarez said it helped him to be the strong person he is today.

 Alvarez is openly gay, and he grew aware of the anti-gay culture in Trinidad and Tobago and felt he could not live his true life in the country.
 He felt more inclined to live a city life and decided to move closer to his father's side of the family in Madrid, Spain.
 Alvarez made the move in February 2016, just before his 21st birthday, and he currently lives with his grandmother, mother, and brother.